garvitjain02/Chat-App/README.md

 3. Access the Client:
    - Open a web browser and navigate to `http://localhost:8000/`.
    - You can open multiple tabs to simulate multiple clients.
+   - Write your name and PRESS ENTER
+   - Continue Chatting

 ### Prerequisites
 - Node.js installed on your machine.